RasppleII/rasppleii.github.io/a2cloud/index.md

 Hello, and welcome to A2CLOUD!
-It provides any Apple II — even a IIc — with internet access, mass storage, and floppy disk transfer, via a [Raspberry Pi][24], a tiny silent $35 computer.
+It provides any Apple II — even a IIc — with internet access, mass storage, and floppy disk transfer, via a [Raspberry Pi][], a tiny silent $35 computer.
 You can also use A2CLOUD with other Linux computers or virtual machines; [click here](#a2cloud-on-non-pi-computers) for details.

 This web page is the user guide; just read the posts in order.
 The table of